denialpan/dankeyboard/README.md

 This program performs no calculations or writing to files when minimized/running in the background.
 This is intentional to avoid performing computationally intensive tasks, primarily type `double` division and the updating of heatmaps.
 This also means that heatmaps do not update until the program is brought back into focus.

-_Methods of when heatmaps update may be added as user settings._
+_Methods of when heatmaps update may be added as user settings in future releases._

 ### How can I minimize the program to be a background process?